 TweetDeck allows users to personalize their Twitter experience by customizing multiple columns—ideal for highly active users who need to consume or analyze lots of information.

 With collections, you can organize Tweets according to topics, events, interests, conversations, and more, all in real-time.
 Add your collections as columns, and Tweet the URL to share it with others.

 To create a collection on TweetDeck:

 - From the navigation bar, click on the plus icon to select Add column.
-(Tip: You can also use the keyboard shortcut “A”, to add a new column to your dashboard.)

 - Select Collections from the menu options.

 - To start a new timeline select Create collection.